zhang-fengdi/ControlGS/README.md

 Path to the source directory containing a COLMAP or Synthetic NeRF data set.

 #### --lambda_opacity
-Opacity regularization weight; higher → fewer Gaussians (more compact) with lower fidelity, lower → more Gaussians (higher fidelity).
+Opacity regularization weight: higher → fewer Gaussians (more compact) with lower fidelity; lower → more Gaussians (higher fidelity).
 Typical range: `1e-7` to `1e-6`.

 ### Optional Advanced Common Arguments